Westminster Health Forum

 Format: DOWNLOADABLE PDF

-This conference will discuss next steps for prevention and improving outcomes for major health conditions in England.
+This conference discussed the future for prevention and improving outcomes for major health conditions in England.

-Further sessions will consider priorities for managing health conditions and approaches to personalised care, as well as for the NHS health workforce.
-They will discuss the current workforce model, next steps for pivoting to a whole-person care model, the future for general and specialist professions within care teams, priorities for recruitment and retention, and more closely aligning mental and physical health services.
+There was also discussion on the current NHS workforce model, looking at priorities for pivoting to a whole-person care model, the future for general and specialist professions within care teams, next steps for recruitment and retention, and more closely aligning mental and physical health services.

-It is also an opportunity to assess key priorities for tackling health inequalities, including enhancing the collection and utilisation of data to improve understating on this issue, with calls to establish a central consensus on ethnicity coding within the health and social care setting.
+We also expected discussion on priorities for public health strategies, as well as the way forward for integrated care boards to adopt and adapt approaches that best suit the needs of their populations.
+It was also an opportunity to assess key priorities for tackling health inequality, including enhancing the collection and utilisation of data to improve understanding of this issue, with calls to establish a central consensus on ethnicity coding within the health and social care setting.

 This on-demand pack includes